wlandau/stat503-hw4/README.md

 ### Choice of markup language

 We could write the report in either knitR-LaTeX or knitR-Rmarkdown.
-LaTeX supports symbolic references for figures and tables and is recommended over Rmarkdown for serious scholarly work, but Rmarkdown is often cleaner and more convenient.
+Both LaTeX and Rmarkdown support symbolic references for figures and tables, and Rmarkdown is often cleaner and more convenient.

 ### Weaving R code